Women in STEM Series – Monique Pipkin, Ph.D. Student

 My biggest thing that I would end with is: do what you can now and then confront behavior when you see it, especially if it’s somebody who you are close to.
 Dr. Hendratta Ali said that at the webinar.
 If someone you know is doing something wrong, it is going to be uncomfortable but you need to point out bad behavior.
 So doing what you can right now, in the moment, because all of that action, even if it’s a small step, is progress and important.

-Thank you to Monique for being willing to share her inspiring story, and to Cornell Lab student employee Victoria Varlack for conducting the interview and drafting this post!
+Thank you to Monique for being willing to share her story, and to Victoria Varlack, Cornell Lab student employee, for conducting the interview and writing this post!